info201b-au2022/project-Graydwarf77/source/P3_source_files/tabs/report.md

   Data scientists must be extremely careful with technology surrounding the issue of suicidal ideation.
 Technology can be exceedingly useful in both treatment and research efforts when it comes to the mental health crisis, but they must be cautious not to turn the unique stories of the millions of adolescents that are suffering from suicidal ideation into simple numbers.
 Ultimately, every person is at a different state when it comes to their mental health, and professionals seeking to utilize technology to fight suicidal ideation must keep this thought in mind if they want to be successful.

 ## Research Questions
-1. How do suicide rates compare between male and female around the world?
+1. How do suicide rates compare between male and female adolescents around the world?
 This question is important because analyzing this problem can give us a broader understanding of groups that are most strongly affected by suicidal ideation, which can help people develop mental health treatments that are more strongly targeted towards these groups.

 2. How do suicide rates for adolescents in the United States compare to other parts of the world?
 This is important because it educates us (as Americans) to the problem of suicidal ideation in adolescents around the globe.
 It allows Americans to understand the current mental health crisis on a more global scale, which could help us come up with global solutions, not just tunneling on the United States.